Cider press. Own cider production business. How to make cider carbonated

 It fits two adults.
 Take-off weight (maximum) - up to 960 kg.

-It takes 3 minutes to get the car into takeoff mode.
+It takes 3 minutes for the machine to enter takeoff mode.

-Belts and airbags are responsible for it (on the ground).
-In the air, this issue is solved by integrated parachutes with automatic opening.
+Seat belts and airbags are responsible for it (on the ground).
+In the air, this issue is resolved through integrated parachutes with automatic deployment.

 The Lilium Jet